Sequent Scientific Ltd leads gainers in 'A' group

-Shilpa Medicare Ltd, Privi Speciality Chemicals Ltd, Maharashtra Seamless Ltd and Usha Martin Ltd are among the other gainers in the BSE's 'A' group today, 09 March 2023.
+Mangalore Refinery And Petrochemicals Ltd, KSB Ltd, Swan Energy Ltd and Adani Green Energy Ltd are among the other gainers in the BSE's 'A' group today, 10 March 2023.

-Shilpa Medicare Ltd, Privi Speciality Chemicals Ltd, Maharashtra Seamless Ltd and Usha Martin Ltd are among the other gainers in the BSE's 'A' group today, 09 March 2023.
+Mangalore Refinery And Petrochemicals Ltd, KSB Ltd, Swan Energy Ltd and Adani Green Energy Ltd are among the other gainers in the BSE's 'A' group today, 10 March 2023.

-Sequent Scientific Ltd surged 13.42% to Rs 70.75 at 11:46 IST.
+Sequent Scientific Ltd soared 12.83% to Rs 83.91 at 11:46 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 9.41 lakh shares were traded on the counter so far as against the average daily volumes of 88645 shares in the past one month.
+On the BSE, 13.6 lakh shares were traded on the counter so far as against the average daily volumes of 1.65 lakh shares in the past one month.

-Shilpa Medicare Ltd spiked 11.85% to Rs 280.7.
+Mangalore Refinery And Petrochemicals Ltd surged 7.64% to Rs 59.03.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 1.35 lakh shares were traded on the counter so far as against the average daily volumes of 96351 shares in the past one month.
+On the BSE, 12.18 lakh shares were traded on the counter so far as against the average daily volumes of 2.65 lakh shares in the past one month.

-Privi Speciality Chemicals Ltd soared 9.25% to Rs 1191.4.
+KSB Ltd spiked 6.44% to Rs 2073.1.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 27371 shares were traded on the counter so far as against the average daily volumes of 13788 shares in the past one month.
+On the BSE, 16522 shares were traded on the counter so far as against the average daily volumes of 2145 shares in the past one month.

-Maharashtra Seamless Ltd exploded 7.96% to Rs 345.15.
+Swan Energy Ltd gained 6.38% to Rs 295.25.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 26965 shares were traded on the counter so far as against the average daily volumes of 18556 shares in the past one month.
+On the BSE, 84488 shares were traded on the counter so far as against the average daily volumes of 27998 shares in the past one month.

-Usha Martin Ltd added 7.44% to Rs 210.15.
+Adani Green Energy Ltd spurt 5.00% to Rs 683.05.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 2.29 lakh shares were traded on the counter so far as against the average daily volumes of 72841 shares in the past one month.
+On the BSE, 3.08 lakh shares were traded on the counter so far as against the average daily volumes of 2.26 lakh shares in the past one month.

 Powered by Capital Market - Live News